jessekingf/template-project-dotnet/README.md

 After cloning the template, update the following for your project:

-1. Update the author, copyright, and product information in `Directory.Build.props`
+1. Update the author, copyright, and product information in `Common.Product.props`
 2. Rename the solution and project files
 3. Update the build script for the project renames
 4. ???